 How will the prizes be distributed among a team?

 The first, second, and third place prizes will be distributed equally among all registered team members.
-The official list of registered team members must be confirmed by May 31, 2022.

 What are the key milestones of the competition?